-For questions 139 through 147, choose the word or phrase that best completes the sentence.
-139. The green backpack has pockets than the blue one.
-A least B less 143.
-The frightened pilot's face was ashen as he gingerly lowered the plane onto the Smiths' private that time was running out for his ailing friend.
-A runway: he knew B runway, he knew C runway.
-He knew D runway but he knew
+For questions 155 through 166, choose the word or phrase that best completes the sentence.
+159. The frightened pilot's face was ashen as he gingerly lowered the plane onto the Smiths' private that time was running out for his ailing friend.

+he green backpack has pockets than runway: he knew

+tn e blue one. В runway, he knew

+A least C runway.
+He knew

+В less D runway but he knew

-C fewest L00SA031
+C fewest L00SA03

 D fewer

-140. The musician played Wendy's favorite waltz for her husband and 144.
-"We should without the captain," the coach said impatiently.
+he he musician played Wendy's favorite waltz for er husband and CO.
+We should without the captain," the each said impatiently. proceeds

-A I A proceeds
+A I В precede

-B he B precede
+В he C precedent

-C she C precedent
+C she D proceed

-D her D proceed
+D her L00SA02

-L00SA076 L00SA020
+L00SA076

-141 going to be late if they don't hurry.
-145. The legendary goddess was the of all
+157 going to be late if they don't hurry. he legendary goddess was the of all e Greek deities.

-A They're the Greek deities.

-B Their A beautifulest
+A They're A beautifulest

-C There B more beautiful
+В Their В more beautiful

-D They'll C most beautiful
+C There C most beautiful

-L00SA078 D most beautifying
+D They'll D most beautifying

-L00SA022
+L00SA078 L00SA02

-142. When she the award, she blushed and quickly returned to her seat.
+hen she the award, she blushed and uickly returned to her seat.

 A excepted

-B accepts
+В accepts

 C accepted

 D excepts

 L00SA016